MujibSukriLuman/food-security-production-analysis/README.md

 4. Understand the process involved understanding of workflow to selling from growers-merchants-resellers-market-public

-futhermore, as a data scientist, requared to know almost all areas of knowlage to suport the perfect project. knowlage about spectral satellite systems in this project for example. the most multi spectral satellite systems measure varies spectral bands within the visible to mid-infra red region of the electro magnitic spectrum.
+futhermore, as a data scientist, requared to know almost all areas of knowlage to suport the perfect project is main priority. knowlage about spectral satellite systems in this project for example. the most multi spectral satellite systems measure varies spectral bands within the visible to mid-infra red region of the electro magnitic spectrum.
 About leaf chlorophyll, helthy plants, normalized difference vegetation index (NDVI).